ngsutils/ngsutils.github.com/modules/bamutils/count/index.md

         gene.
 If [-norm] is given, an RPKM calculation is also performed, yielding the normalized RPKM value for each gene.

+        For paired-end reads, each read will only count once for each gene.

         Requires: GTF file
         Calculates: # reads, RPKM, coverage